lappis-unb/EcossistemasSWLivre/Relatorios/R2/RELATÓRIO ETAPA 2.md

 - [ ] Realizar estudos sobre funcionalidades de catálogo de software

+Prática devops - documentação do pipeline e elaboração dos seguintes tutoriais (disponiveis em anexo)

+- GitLab CI/CD: Guides related to the usage of the GitLab's Continuous Integration and Continuous Deployment suite;

+- Overview and Basic Example (pt-br): A guide which teaches how to use GitLab CI/CD to generate continuous integration and continuous deployment in a basic project;

+- Using Docker Compose (pt-br): A guide which teaches how to use GitLab CI/CD to generate continuous integration with Docker Compose in a basic project.

+- Integrating GitLab CI/CD on GitHub Project (pt-br): A procedure which allows to use GitLab CI/CD in a GitHub project.

+- Using the cookbooks (en-us): a guide for installing and using Chake gem, a handle for Chef to help configure all LAPPIS's services.

+Estudos dos repositórios minc --

 ### Práticas de gestão colaborativa

 Ações programadas para esta etapa de acordo com o plano de trabalho: